victornpb/multiplexed-7segments-display/README.md

   A character is represented by a single byte.
 You can define your own charactes, in a font-like array, which every position of the array contains a bitmap of a diferent character.

   The code is provided with a set of numbers and optional letters that can be toggled using a macro.

+  You can also create your own set using this tool: https://github.com/victornpb/7segments

 ```
 #define ALPHA 0 //change to 1 to include leters